rodneyodonnell/rgi/rgi/players/zerozero/zerozero_design.md

-# Design Document: Generalized MuZero-like Algorithm for Game Playing AI
+# Design Document: ZeroZero - A Generalized Game Playing AI Algorithm

 ## 0. Introduction

 ### 0.1.
 Author and Context

-This design document was created by an AI assistant to assist in developing a generalized MuZero-like algorithm for the RGI game-playing AI project.
-The document is based on instructions provided by the user, who intends to use this document to delegate tasks to less powerful models or junior developers.
+This design document was created by an AI assistant to assist in developing the ZeroZero algorithm for the RGI game-playing AI project.
+ZeroZero is an extension and generalization of the MuZero algorithm, aimed at creating a more flexible and powerful game-playing AI capable of learning and performing well across multiple games.

 Instructions Summary: